mdwithrow/wwhf_2024_badge_notes/README.md

 ## Rebuild ideas
-* contact share-er, like tap to share or reieve other nfcs tags.
-May have to add a reader.
+* contact share-er, like tap to share or receive other nfcs tags.
+May have to add a reader?
-* pong
+* pong-esque or some other two player one button game
 * just a normal tamagotchi
+* hash monster
+* very light weight piratebox. or even just one way web server.
-* wifi pwnagotchi
+* pwnagotchi